fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 The following attributes are exported:

 * `language` - GUI display language.
+* `gui_allow_incompatible_fabric_fgt` - Enable/disable Allow FGT with incompatible firmware to be treated as compatible in security fabric on the GUI.
+May cause unexpected error.
 * `gui_ipv6` - Enable/disable IPv6 settings on the GUI.
 * `gui_replacement_message_groups` - Enable/disable replacement message groups on the GUI.
 * `gui_local_out` - Enable/disable Local-out traffic on the GUI.